 *Schedule is subject to change.

-Please contact us for class times, availability, or to register at 802-484-5829 or email email@example.com.
+Please contact us directly with questions or to request a registration form at 802-484-5829 or email email@example.com.

-The fee for each 6-week session is $125.00.
-We’re happy to take $25.00 off any class if your dog or puppy was adopted from Lucy Mackenzie, Save-A-Pet, Springfield Humane Society, or Upper Valley Humane Society.
+The fee for each 6-week session is $150.00.
+We’re happy to take $25.00 off any class if your dog or puppy was adopted from Lucy Mackenzie, or another shelter or rescue.

 This 6 week course has flexible enrollment for puppies at least 8 weeks old and not yet 16 weeks old when the class begins.
 The focus is to teach caregivers early puppy training and care in a happy, positive way.
 Puppies will have a great time playing with other puppies and learning social skills necessary to be a good pet.
 Each owner will also have the opportunity to handle each of the puppies in class in order to provide the puppies with essential socialization with humans.
 An introduction to leash work and basic commands will also be taught